jeswr/useAsyncEffect/README.md

 }
 ```

-In constrast, async function calls with useEffect in React should be structured as follows:
+in constrast, async function calls with useEffect in React should be structured as follows:

 ```ts
 import { useEffect } from "react";